sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

    instructed you to "flip 3", you stop short once you hit the wound card - resolve the move with only the card(s) you flipped.
    This overrides the **Complete Flip Rule**)
- * Lose a stamina point
+ * Lose a Stamina point

 # Speed/Equip/Wealth

-Your character has a movement speed, they carry a certain amount of equipment and items, and they carry a certain amount of wealth.
+Your character has a movement speed, a certain lightness-of-foot, they carry a certain amount of equipment and items, and they carry a certain amount of wealth.
+These attributes are tracked with the Speed/Equip/Wealth system.
 The more equipment and wealth carried, the lower their speed.

 Daily-use amounts of money and food are not tracked.
 It is assumed